Wall And Chamber Structure For A Special Biserial Algebra Coming From Perverse Sheaves on $\mathbb{P}^n$: Classification of indecomposable -modules

-for any indecomposable subobject $N$ of $M$ there exists a quotient $Q$ of $M$ such that $\dim N=\dim Q$. \end{lemma} \begin{proof} Since $M$ is an indecomposable $B(n)$-module by Theorem \ref{thm:classification of indcps} $M$ is either a string module or is coming from a binomial relation in $I(n)$.
+\begin{lemma} Let $M$ be an indecomposable non thin $B(n)$-module.
+Then $M$ is isomorphic to either $M(\beta_{n-1}\alpha_{n-1})$ or $R(i)$ for some $i\in [0,n-2]$.
+Moreover, for any indecomposable subobject $N$ of $M$ there exists a quotient $R$ of $M$ such that $\dim N=\dim R$. \end{lemma} \begin{proof} Since $M$ is an indecomposable $B(n)$-module by Theorem \ref{thm:classification of indcps} $M$ is either a string module or is coming from a binomial relation in $I(n)$.

 Assume first that $M$ is a string module.
 By the proof of Lemma \ref{lemma : description_of_rooty} we know that all string modules but $M(\beta_{n-1}\alpha_{n-1})$ are thin.
 Since $M$ is assumed not to be thin it must be isomorphic to $M(\beta_{n-1}\alpha_{n-1})$.
 Via direct inspection we see that the only two proper submodules of $M(\beta_{n-1}\alpha_{n-1})$ are (isomorphic to) $S_{n}$ and $M(\beta_{n-1})$.
 On the other hand, its (proper) quotients are isomorphic to $S_n$ and $M(\alpha_{n-1})$.
 Since $\dim M(\beta_{n-1})=\dim M(\alpha_{n-1})$ the lemma is proven in the case $M\simeq M(\beta_{n-1}\alpha_{n-1})$.